-The first official Visual Studio Code Event
+The second official Visual Studio Code event

 Brigit Murtaugh, Program Manager at Microsoft